Chart Color Schemes

 The level of general health in Cossack is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 Cossack demonstrates above-average health outcomes with both young and old age cohorts seeing low prevalence of common health conditions.
-The rate of private health cover is fairly high at approximately 54% of the total population (~806 people), compared to 49.8% across Rest of NT.
+The rate of private health cover is fairly high at approximately 54% of the total population (~806 people), compared to 49.8% across the Rest of NT.

-The most common medical conditions in the area are mental health issues and asthma, impacting 6.3 and 5.7% of residents respectively, while 72.8% declare themselves completely clear of medical ailments, compared to 78.3% across Rest of NT.
-The area has 15.5% of residents aged 65 and over (233 people), which is higher than the 8.2% in Rest of NT.
+The most common medical conditions in the area are mental health issues and asthma, impacting 6.3 and 5.7% of residents respectively, while 72.8% declare themselves as completely clear of medical ailments, compared to 78.3% across the Rest of NT.
+The area has 15.5% of residents aged 65 and over (233 people), which is higher than the 8.2% in the Rest of NT.
 Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health